Myrsine australis: Habitat preferences

-Red matipo is found from sea level to 900m in elevation, preferring forest margins, scrub land and coastal forest, and more rarely, as a part of the understory within mature inland forest. found red matipo to be an early coloniser when previous land uses such as agriculture are abandoned and natural regeneration occurs (provided there is an available seed source), and as a result, it is known as a hardy species that is commonly used in planted revegetation sites to provide initial cover for the establishment of longer lived, less durable plants.
-Due to red matipo’s wide ecological and geographical distribution, it lives alongside a varying composition of plants, ranging from species such as pohutukawa, ngaio and titoki on the coast, manuka and kanuka in scrub land, podocarps in mature forest, and also in amongst lower altitude beech forests.
+Red matipo is found from sea level to 900m in elevation, preferring forest margins, scrubland and coastal forest, and more rarely, as a part of the understory within mature inland forest. found red matipo to be an early coloniser when previous land uses such as agriculture are abandoned and natural regeneration occurs (provided there is an available seed source), and as a result, it is known as a hardy species that is commonly used in planted revegetation sites to provide initial cover for the establishment of longer lived, less durable plants.
+Due to red matipo’s wide ecological and geographical distribution, it lives alongside a varying composition of plants, ranging from species such as pōhutukawa, ngaio and titoki on the coast, mānuka and kānuka in scrub land, podocarps in mature forest, and also in amongst lower altitude beech forests.
 This species is therefore common, and is not considered to be threatened or at any risk of extinction.

-Life cycle/phenology
+Life cycle and phenology

 On average, Myrsine australis tends to flower between August and January, and produces fruit between September and December.
 Its flowers are clustered on small stalks on the branchlets where older leaves have already been lost.
 They are small and inconspicuous (like most other New Zealand native flowers), measuring from 1.5mm to 2.5mm in diameter, and are a cream to whitish colour, covered in small orange glands.
 The flowers are unisexual, therefore some individuals produce only male flowers for pollen distribution, and other individuals produce only female flowers for fertilization and fruit growth.
 The petals of the flowers are lanceolate, obtuse, free and revolute.
 Due to the occurrence of flowering and fruiting periods overlapping, some specimens can display both fruit and flowers at the same time.
 Red matipo’s fruits are drupes; a single seed is encased in a hard core, which is then covered in a fleshy outer layer.
 The fruits measure 2-4mm in diameter, are coloured dark brown to black, and are commonly dispersed by kererū, tūī, tauhou, korimako, and blackbird, who eat the fruit, and dispose of the seed once digested.
 The plant has the ability to retain a ‘Seed Bank’, with some seeds remaining dormant for a year or more and germinating at random intervals and amounts.
 Seeds typically require a chilling period to enable germination to occur, and it is also suspected that after seed fall, embryos may still be developing.
 Therefore, germination can take nearly four to five times as long in comparison to other New Zealand natives such as Hoheria angustifolia and Coprosma foetidissima which typically germinate far more rapidly.
 These time periods are rough averages as each specimen of Myrsine australis has its own natural variety and irregular pattern.